jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

 As previously mentioned, the actions are set to be run manually within the YAML.
 So we need to manually trigger the deployment.
 To do this, browse to the Action, and then follow the steps in the image below:

 ![Actions](https://raw.githubusercontent.com/jakewalsh90/Terraform-Azure/main/GitHub-Actions-Deployment/images/Actions3.png)

+The actions will then be run, and your Azure Resources will be deployed: